 4-H Program Assistant, Pastor at Milagro Christian Church (Disciples of Christ)

-Previous occupations: 4-H Program Assistant in Pueblo County; returned to church after a 20-year absence in 2009; started seminary in 2010.
+Previous occupations: 4-H Program Assistant; returned to church after a 20-year absence in 2009; started seminary in 2010.

 What advice would you give to a prospective student returning to school after being out for many years?